Compare DHT22, DHT11 and Sensirion SHT71

 |Compound||Ref.||Measured RH %|

 As specified on the data sheet, this device is of no use below 20% or above 90%, but then in terms of physical comfort, anything above 90% humidity feels the same, i.e., wet.
 Similarly at anything below 20% my lips start cracking so for many uses the difference between 5% and 15% may not be important.
 The repeatability (scatter of the data points) is markedly worse than all the other sensors (±5%) but within its valid range (20 < %RH < 90) its absolute calibration is almost as good as the DHT22s.
 A calibration curve is not justified by these data though a constant offset of about 4% would appear to improve reading accuracy.
-If the self-heating of sensor B was effecting the adjacent DH11 then the required offset could be slightly greater.
-A data run without the slef-heating B is underway.
+If the self-heating of sensor B was affecting the adjacent DH11 then the required offset could be slightly greater.
+A data run without the self-heating B was started, but then abandoned when I decided to no longer pursue use of this device.

 DHT22 / AM2302